CLFEC: A New Task for Unified Linguistic and Factual Error Correction in paragraph-level Chinese Professional Writing: The CLFEC Task

 \subsection{Task Dataset}

-Our dataset is constructed from high-quality sources via multi-stage error injection, followed by iterative annotation and manual verification.
+As illustrated in Figure~\ref{fig:data_construction}, our dataset is constructed from high-quality sources via multi-stage error injection, followed by iterative annotation and manual verification.

-\paragraph{Data Source} The CLFEC dataset is constructed from scratch without reusing existing Chinese correction corpora.
-We collect long-form texts from four specialized domains: current affairs, finance, law, and medicine.
+\paragraph{Data Source} We collect long-form texts from four specialized domains: current affairs, finance, law, and medicine.
 Each domain is curated and validated by a dedicated domain expert annotator.
 For current affairs, we crawl news articles from major mainstream media portals.\footnote{\url{https://www.people.com.cn/}} For finance, we collect regulatory updates, penalty announcements, and market commentaries from professional financial media and disclosure platforms.\footnote{\url{https://www.financeun.com/}, \url{https://www.eastmoney.com/}} For law, we sample judicial documents and related materials from public repositories and authoritative news agencies.\footnote{\url{https://wenshu.court.gov.cn/}, \url{https://www.xinhuanet.com/}} For medicine, we sample from publicly available resources such as multiple-choice examinations~\cite{wang-etal-2024-cmb}, de-identified electronic medical records~\cite{li2025chinesedischargedrugrecommendation}, medical encyclopedia Q\&A~\cite{li2023huatuo26m}, and medical textbooks.
 Even with strict control over data sources, the collected texts still contain artifacts such as malformed mathematical symbols, OCR recognition errors, and occasional colloquial expressions.
 We run a pre-proofreading pass and intentionally keep a subset of these issues as annotated targets, which makes the dataset closer to real-world inputs.